 Written By: The Green Crunchy Mother

-Did you know that twenty-five to 35% of children from age 12-18 report being bullied at some point?
+Did you know that twenty-five to thirty-five percent of children from age 12-18 report being bullied at some point?
 That’s a lot of kids.
 If your child happens to be one of them, it can be quite concerning as a parent.
 Not only does it potentially make a child’s experience at school miserable, bullying is also a cause of eating disorders, drug abuse, and even suicides.

 While the bullying of a child is a tragic thing, there are things you can do to assist your child.